johantre/homelab-infra/README.md

 # TODO's:
 * Attention for need for sudo pass **first time** to set nopassword!
-* Move to GitHub actions as controller w Tailscale/WireGuard (complete hands-off)
+* Move to GitHub actions as controller but with self-hosted runners on the target node
-* Fix this with hands-off installation media with 2 volumes, or 3 volumes
-  * Latest Ubuntu Server installer
-  * on separate volume CIDATA met user-data + meta-data \
-  that assures ssh-server, docker, git, mac-randomization off...
-NOPASSWD is configured during silent ubuntu install/flash.
-  * OR with network seed, w/o CIDATA volume
   * extra volume for local backups
 * Deployment from fresh ubuntu flashed disk
 * Test deployment is working